kichuman28/thinnan-website/README.md

 ## 🚀 Features of this Website

-This website showcases the Thinnan app with the following sections:
+This website showcases the thinnan app with the following sections:

-- **Hero Section**: Introducing Thinnan and its core purpose
+- **Hero Section**: Introducing thinnan and its core purpose
 - **Features Section**: Highlighting key functionalities of the app
-- **How It Works**: Step-by-step guide to using the Thinnan app
+- **How It Works**: Step-by-step guide to using the thinnan app
 - **Community**: Showcasing user testimonials and community stats
 - **Download Section**: Links to download the app on different platforms